The ancient history of the Egyptian pendulum

 The ancient secrets of the Egyptian pendulum

 The Egyptian pendulum was considered a magical and sacred object.
-It was often placed in temples and tombs of the pharaohs and Egyptian priests believed that the Egyptian pendulum was a form of magic.
-Additionally, the Egyptian pendulum was considered a precious and powerful object that could be used to summon gods and spirits.
+It was often placed in the temples and tombs of the pharaohs and Egyptian priests believed that the Egyptian pendulum was a form of magic.
+Additionally, the Egyptian pendulum was considered a valuable and powerful object that could be used to summon gods and spirits.
 Egyptian priests also believed that the Egyptian pendulum could be used to predict the future and influence the course of events.
-Finally, the Egyptian pendulum was also used to measure time and the calendar by Egyptian priests, and as a medical tool to diagnose illnesses. diseases and illnesses.
-Egyptian doctors also used it to identify ailments and diseases and to find cures.
+Finally, the Egyptian pendulum was also used to measure time and the calendar by Egyptian priests, and as a medical tool to diagnose diseases and illnesses.
+Egyptian physicians also used it to identify ailments and diseases and to find cures.

 A story dating back thousands of years: the Egyptian pendulum